Skip to content

 Beach Sand Regulations

-Please keep in mind that you need to get a permit from the Newaygo County Drain Commissioner.
+No permit is needed to bring in a “reasonable amount” of beach sand to your beach.
+It is no longer limited to a numerical amount per year.
 To put sand in the lake, you need to get a permit from the Michigan DEQ.

 Algea Bloom Warning Sign